ThatXliner/dotfiles/README.md

 My dotfiles.

+NOTE TO SELF: If a package is available on Homebrew and PyPi, prefer PyPi

 ## Contents

   - `zshrc`: My `~/.zshrc` (why is it a folder?
 The main file you need to source is actually `zshrc/index.zsh`)